Painting With Watercolors

-Now the sand is done we will paint the sea.
+Now the sand is done we will now look at painting the sea.

 Using the same mix of watercolor paints but make sure the consistency is stronger than that used for the sky; we use a dry brush technique to paint the water.